developit/microbundle/README.md

 	--tsconfig       Specify the path to a custom tsconfig.json --css-modules    Configures .css to be treated as modules (default: null) -h, --help       Displays this message
+	--closure				 Specify if using the closure-compiler, when false microbundle will use terser instead (default: true)

 Examples
 	$ microbundle build --globals react=React,jquery=$